glnster/dotfiles/README.md

 dotfiles
 ========

-Config .files for zsh + Prezto, a git-info prompt, bash, git, vim, and iTerm.
+Config files for zsh + Prezto, a git-info prompt, bash, git, vim, and iTerm.

 ## Install
 Install zsh+Prezto if you like, clone this repo and run setup.sh (which also calls setupgit.sh).